Skip to content

 There are many ways to volunteer your time at Winkworth, from helping with the conservation of the great outdoors or serving people in the café to making visitors feel welcome and inspired.

 Event volunteers help us in producing our full programme of events for all the family all year round.
-Whether its our Easter trail, children’s activities or guided walks, you’ll help create wonderful experiences that our visitors will remember.
-If you enjoy creative crafts and making things, leading activities and engaging with our visitors they why not get in touch and join our team.
+Whether it’s designing trails, facilitating children’s activities, painting or decorating props, you’ll help create wonderful experiences that our visitors will remember.
+If you enjoy creative crafts and engaging with our visitors, then why not get in touch and join our team.

-If you feel more comfortable behind a keyboard than in front of a wood-chipper, you could help the friendly office team keep things running smoothly.
+If you feel more comfortable behind a keyboard than in front of a visitors, you could help the friendly office team keep things running smoothly.
+Are you organised and good at IT?
+Are you interested in learning new software packages?
+We are looking for a volunteer to assist with administrational duties.
+All training will be provided.

 - James Duffy, Volunteer Photographer